-For this project, for majority of the simulations, a subset of images from the dataset that is already being provided as part of the images directory of openface installation was utilized for the assessment of performance of ubuntu and docker runs on multiple VMs.
+Forthe performance study carried out by us a subset of images from the dataset that is provided as part of the images directory of openface installation was utilized.
+As previously mentioned, we conduct performance studies using ubuntu and docker runs on multiple VMs.

 MUCT (Milborrow / University of Cape Town) dataset: In addition, images from MUCT database was used for a quick evaluation of the Ubuntu performance on a single VM.
 The MUCT database consists of 3755 images from 276 unique subjects.
-The main motivation for the creation of the database was to provide more variety than the existing publicly available landmarked databases — variety in terms of lighting, age, and ethnicity.
-This dataset is available for download via github at https://github.com/StephenMilborrow/muct.git
+The motivation for the creation of the database was to provide more variety in terms of lighting, age, and ethnicity than originally available landmarked databases.
+This dataset is available for download via github at https://github.com/StephenMilborrow/muct.git.

 Possible Development Tools